the science of journaling

 The reading of thirty years of trials is not that gratitude journaling does nothing.
 Against a deconditioned baseline, almost any structured positive writing exercise produces a small, real benefit.
 Gratitude is one structured exercise among several.
 It does not justify a daily ritual on the strength of a meta-analytic effect that disappears under a competent placebo.

 What survives is humbler.
-Two minutes of attention to something that went well, embedded in , is worth doing.
-Pair it with the rest of a and ask compared to what.
+Two minutes of attention to something that went well, embedded in the science of a minimum-effective practice, is worth doing.
+Pair it with the rest of a one-line log and ask compared to what.
 With the marketing claim quieter, the practice itself is what is left to argue about.